adamsalter/sitemap_generator/README.md

 ### Rake Tasks

 * `rake sitemap:install` will create a `config/sitemap.rb` file which is your sitemap configuration and contains everything needed to build your sitemap.
 See [**Sitemap Configuration**](#sitemap-configuration) below for more information about how to define your sitemap.
 * `rake sitemap:refresh` will create or rebuild your sitemap files as needed.
-Sitemaps are generated into the `public/` folder and by default are named `sitemap_index.xml.gz`, `sitemap1.xml.gz`, `sitemap2.xml.gz`, etc.  As you can see they are automatically gzip compressed for you.
+Sitemaps are generated into the `public/` folder and by default are named `sitemap.xml.gz`, `sitemap1.xml.gz`, `sitemap2.xml.gz`, etc.  As you can see they are automatically gzip compressed for you.
 * `rake sitemap:refresh` will output information about each sitemap that is written including its location, how many links it contains and the size of the file.